Canon 1300D vs 80D

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 80D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the 80D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 1300D and the Canon 80D are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Canon 80D.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (12 percent) than the Canon 1300D.
 Moreover, the 80D is substantially heavier (51 percent) than the 1300D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.